 The hypolimnion, the cold (45 to 55 °F) bottom layer, becomes isolated and no longer mixes with the warm, oxygenated epilimnion.
 Oxygen is not produced in the hypolimnion because the cold, deep layer does not receive sunlight and is devoid of phytoplankton production.
 Early in the lake stratification process, the hypolimnion still contains some oxygen but declines through the summer as biological and chemical processes consume oxygen.
 By summer's end, the lake is strongly stratified.
 The epilimnion is warm and well oxygenated.
-Water temperature and oxygen concentrations in the thermocline are both lower but still often provide acceptable habitat for cool-water fish species.
-In the hypolimnion, the water is cold and low in oxygen (less than 3 mg/l).
+Water temperature and oxygen concentrations in the thermocline are lower but provide acceptable habitat for cool-water fish species.
+In the hypolimnion, the water is cold and low in oxygen (less than 3 milligrams per liter [mg/L]).
 As oxygen levels fall, some metals and sulfides in the lake sediments become soluble.
 They dissolve in the water and can be released downstream, entering the river.
-The river water becomes re-aerated rapidly as it flows downstream, thus releasing the metals and sulfides that have become soluble.
+The river water becomes re-aerated rapidly as it flows downstream, releasing the soluble metals and sulfides.